Suprathermal Electrons from the Anti-Stokes Langmuir Decay Instability Cascade: Vlasov simulations

-As shown in Fig. \ref{Fig:Theoretical model}(a), $p_{min}^F>p_m^B$ in the condition of $n_e=0.1n_c, T_e=2.5keV$.
-Therefore, the electrons trapped by BSRS LW can not be trapped and accelerated by FSRS LW directly.
-We have conducted the Vlasov simulation in the condition of $n_e=0.1n_c, T_e=2.5keV, I_0=5\times10^{16}W/cm^2$ as shown in Fig. \ref{Fig:ne=0.1nc}, and other conditions are the same.
-The BSRS gain $G_R=3.4$ in the condition of $I_0=1\times10^{16}W/cm^2$ is very small, the BSRS and FSRS will nearly not be excited in Vlasov simulation when there is no seed light.
-Thus a large pump light $I_0=5\times10^{16}W/cm^2$ is taken in this case.
-The electrons trapped by BSRS LW can not be trapped by FSRS LW indeed even at the time of $\omega_0t=50000$.
-We have checked the rescattering and LDI process.
-In the condition of $n_e=0.1n_c$, BSRS of BSRS can not occur because no three-wave matching conditions can be satisfied, and LDI of BSRS is hard to be excited.
-There exist BSRS of FSRS, LDI of BSRS of FSRS, and LDI2 of BSRS of FSRS as shown in Fig. \ref{Fig:ne=0.1nc}(a).
-These rescattering and LDI will further accelerate electrons that are trapped by BSRS LW.
-However, in our simulation, the plasma length is not large, thus the FSRS, BSRS of FSRS and LDI can not develop to a large level.
-As a result, the FSRS LW can not trap the low-momentum electrons.
-If the plasma density scale is large enough, the rescattering will accelerate the electrons to enough high energy, which can be trapped by FSRS LW \cite{Winjum_2013PRL}.
-The SBS can also exist in this parameter condition.
-The corresponding IAWs generated by SBS and LDI or LDI2 will make the ion distribution flattened at their phase velocity as shown in Fig. \ref{Fig:ne=0.1nc}(b).
+As shown in Fig. \ref{Fig:Theoretical model}(a), $p_{min}^F>p_m^B$ when $n_e=0.1n_c, T_e=\SI{2.5}{keV}$ (Region I).
+Therefore, the electrons trapped by the backward-SRS induced Langmuir wave cannot be trapped and accelerated by the forward-SRS induced Langmuir wave directly.
+To verify this conclusion, we have conducted Vlasov simulations for $n_e=0.1n_c, T_e=\SI{2.5}{keV}, I_0=5\times10^{16}\, \SI{}{W/cm^2}$ as shown in Fig. \ref{Fig:ne=0.1nc}.
+The backward-SRS gain $G_R=3.4$ when $I_0=1\times10^{16}\, \SI{}{W/cm^2}$ is very small, and as such both backward-SRS and forward-SRS experience low growth in Vlasov simulations when there is no seed electromagnetic wave.
+Thus a large intensity $I_0=5\times10^{16}\, \SI{}{W/cm^2}$ is used in this case.
+The electrons trapped by the backward-SRS induced Langmuir wave cannot be trapped by the forward-SRS induced Langmuir wave indeed even when $\omega_0t=50000$.
+When $n_e=0.1n_c$, backward-SRS of backward-SRS cannot occur because it is not possible to satisfy the three-wave matching conditions, and the Langmuir decay instability of backward-SRS is difficult to be excited.
+Backward-SRS of forward-SRS, Langmuir decay instability of backward-SRS of forward-SRS, and a second stage Langmuir decay instability (LDI2) of backward-SRS of forward-SRS are presented, as shown in Fig. \ref{Fig:ne=0.1nc}(a).
+These rescattering and Langmuir decay instability processes further accelerate electrons that are trapped by the backward-SRS induced Langmuir wave.
+However, in this section, the plasma length is not very large, thus forward-SRS, backward-SRS of forward-SRS and the Langmuir decay instability cannot develop to a significant level.
+As a result, the forward-SRS induced Langmuir wave is not able to trap low-momenta electrons.
+On the other hand, if the plasma density length is large enough, the rescattering will accelerate the electrons to sufficiently high energy to be trapped by the forward-SRS induced Langmuir wave \cite{Winjum_2013PRL}.
+Stimulated Brillouin scattering (SBS) can also exist in this parameter regime.
+The corresponding ion acoustic waves generated by stimulated Brillouin scattering, the Langmuir decay instability or the second stage Langmuir decay instability (LDI2) flatten the ion distribution at their phase velocity, as shown in Fig. \ref{Fig:ne=0.1nc}(b).